 However, studies show that the amount (and type) of sleep we get has a direct impact on our waking hours, and poor sleep quality can lead to all kinds of mental and physical health problems.

-To combat this, we have put together 5 top tips to improve your sleep quality, so you’ll wake feeling well-rested and ready to take on the world.
+To combat this, we have put together 5 top tips to improve your sleep quality, so you’ll wake to feel well-rested and ready to take on the world.

 1) SET A BEDTIME – AND STICK TO IT